sysadmin-info/sysadmin.info.pl/content/en/blog/gitlab-installation-and-configuration.md

 pinned: false
 asciinema: true
 tags:
-- jenkins
+- Docker
-- gitlab
+- Jenkins
-- docker
+- GitLab
 series:
-- jenkins
+- Jenkins
 categories:
+- Docker
+- Jenkins
-- jenkins
+- GitLab
 image: images/2023-thumbs/gitlab.webp
 ---
 In this video I explain how to install and configure GitLab in Debian 11 however below you can read the tutorial for other Linux distributions.